Our top pick for

 Over the last 12 months, MacroGenics's shares have ranged in value from as little as $4.04 up to $32.18.
 A popular way to gauge a stock's volatility is its "beta".

 MacroGenics, Inc., a biopharmaceutical company, discovers and develops antibody-based therapeutics for the treatment of cancer in the United States.
 Its pipeline of immuno-oncology product candidates includes Margetuximab, a monoclonal antibody, which is in Phase III clinical trial that targets HER2-expressing tumors, such as various breast and gastroesophageal cancers.
 The company is also developing Flotetuzumab, a DART molecule that recognizes CD123 and CD3 for treating acute myeloid leukemia; MGA012, an investigational monoclonal antibody targeting PD-1; MGD013, a monoclonal antibody that targets the PD-1 and lymphocyte-activation gene 3; MGD019, a monoclonal antibody that targets the immune checkpoints PD-1 and cytotoxic T-lymphocyte-associated protein 4; and Enoblituzumab, a monoclonal antibody that targets B7-H3.
 In addition, the company is developing combination of MGD009 and MGA012; MGC018, an antibody drug conjugate, which targets solid tumors expressing B7-H3; and MGD014, a DART molecule that targets envelope protein of human immunodeficiency virus infected cells and T cells.
-It has strategic collaborations with Incyte Corporation; Zai Lab Limited; and I-Mab Biopharma.
-MacroGenics, Inc. was founded in 2000 and is headquartered in Rockville, Maryland.
+MacroGenics, Inc. has strategic collaborations with Incyte Corporation; Zai Lab Limited; I-Mab Biopharma; and Janssen Biotech, Inc. The company was founded in 2000 and is headquartered in Rockville, Maryland.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.